NithinKalidas/Appian/Process Model.md

 ## 27. What is the limitaion of MNI?

 ## 28. There is a 1000 Instances on the Production and you want to edit the variable value, how can we achieve it instad of manual approach?
+Get data of active process instances through report and using setexternalpv we can modify the process variable value and we can restart the process instance using (NR)

 ## 29. Usage of Lane in PM?

 ## 30. How will you deploy a scheduler PM?